texhex/CmsMsg/README.md

 * Please note that you need to select the PFX file, **not** the CER file.
 By default, the file open dialog will not show PFX files, so you need to select “Personal information exchange” (PFX) in that dialog
 * If the wizard asks you for a password, the default password the script uses is *CmsMsg42!*
 * If the wizard does **not** ask you for a password, you selected the wrong file

+Please note however, that you will need some sort of backup in case your device breaks down and the certificate is lost.
+You can of course store the PFX file in a safe place (e.g. on the network or on a NAS), but the security of the PFX file is then depending on the security of that system and/or your backup system.

+The recommended way is to **DELETE** the PFX file and store the text (Base64-encoded) representation of the PFX file in a password safe, for example KeePass to add another layer of protection.
+To do this, open `CN=CmsMsgExample.pfx-base64.txt` and copy the content of it to your password manager.

+To import this Base64-encoded text, do the following:

+* Open `CN=CmsMsgExample.pfx-base64.txt` with a text editor and copy the entire text to your clipboard (CTRL+A followed by CTRL+C)
+* Start `ImportBase64PfxCertificate.ps1` and paste the text (CTRL+V).
+When done, press RETURN once to stop the input
+* Enter the password for this PFX file; the default password the script uses is *CmsMsg42!*
+* The certificate is imported in your certificate store *Personal* -> *Certificates* (use `CertMgr.msc` to view it)
+* Open it and make sure it shows “You have a private key for this certificate”